Veda-369/FlightDataAnalysisProject/README.md

 🔹 2️⃣ Set Up PostgreSQL Database
 Create a new database in PostgreSQL (e.g., Flight_Data).

-Update the .env file (or modify the script) with your database credentials:
+Update the .env file (or modify the script) with your database credentials - Do not push this into GIT Directly! :
 DB_USER=your_postgres_username
 DB_PASSWORD=your_postgres_password
 DB_HOST=localhost